October Health – 2025 Report

 Impact on the India Economy

-Effects of High Levels of Depression and Stress on an Economy
+Effects of High Depression-Related Stress on an Economy

 1. Reduced Workforce Productivity